RoboBenchMart: Benchmarking Robots in Retail Environment: Store Robotics Benchmark

 \section{Store Robotics Benchmark}

 The goal of our benchmark is to evaluate the capabilities of current state-of-the-art generalist policies in retail environments, with fine-tuning using generated trajectories.
-It is built on ManiSkill3~\cite{taomaniskill3}, a high-performance robot simulation framework with realistic physics and ray-traced rendering.
+It is built on ManiSkill3~\cite{taomaniskill3}, a high-performance, high-fidelity robot simulation framework with realistic physics and ray-traced rendering.
 We use the Fetch robot (Figure~\ref{fig:bench:pick-to-basket}), a mobile manipulator with a differential-drive base, a 7-DOF arm, and a prismatic torso joint for vertical reach.
-Its parallel gripper enables versatile object manipulation in dynamic settings.
+Its parallel gripper, combined with accurate contact modeling in ManiSkill3, enables versatile object manipulation in dense, realistic retail settings.